imranltd/simple-calculator-equal-experts/README.md

 # Getting Started with Simple Calculator

  Simple Calculator for Equal Experts.
-This application was created using Create React App with TypeScript and SASS
+This application was created using Create React App with TypeScript and SASS.
+By **Imran Sarwar**

 <img src="calculator.png" width="400px">